New SAS® Visual Analytics helps organizations analyze, visualize big data

 Super-fast, in-memory solution offers high performance, deep insights

-With SAS Visual Analytics, organisations can:
+With SAS Visual Analytics, organizations can:

 "SAS Visual Analytics helps business users to visually explore data on their own," said SAS CEO Jim Goodnight.
 "But it goes well beyond traditional query and reporting.
 Running on low-cost, industry-standard blade servers, its high-performance in-memory architecture delivers answers in seconds or minutes instead of hours or days.